Three main approaches we’ll take today:

 selectize = TRUE, width = NULL,

-the result will be stored. so with inputID = 'subset'
+the result will be stored. so with inputID = 'subset', you

 That’s not what the user sees for a title though, they see